-In this post we’ll review a family suite at Disney’s Art of Animation Resort.
-Specifically, we’ll be reviewing a Lion King Family Suite.
+In this post we’ll review a Lion King Family Suite at Disney’s Art of Animation Resort.
 We’ll start with the basics (like all the types of suites at Art of Animation) before diving into a discussion of the room and, maybe most importantly, what we think of it at its relatively high price point.
 Read on to learn all about the Lion King Family Suites at Art of Animation!

 Basics of Art of Animation Family Suites